Ursula Andress: Personal life

 Andress lived with actor Harry Hamlin after meeting on the set of Clash of the Titans in 1979.
 She gave birth to their son, Dimitri Alexander Hamlin, on 19 May 1980.
-The night of her delivery, Linda Evans drove Andress to the hospital while Evans' assistant Bunky Young retrieved Hamlin from the set of King of the Mountain.
+The night of her delivery, Linda Evans drove Andress to the hospital while Evans's assistant Bunky Young retrieved Hamlin from the set of King of the Mountain.
 Although she was engaged to Hamlin, the couple never married.
 Hamlin ended their relationship in 1983.

 In the mid-1980s, Andress was romantically involved with soccer player Paulo Roberto Falcão, actor Gerardo Amato, singer Julio Iglesias, real estate developer Stan Herman, and bodybuilder Mario Natokis.
-In 1986, she began dating future Sicilian Regional Assembly member Fausto Fagone, then a university student; he was 20 and she was 50.
+In 1986, she began dating Fausto Fagone, a future Sicilian Regional Assembly member.
+He was 20 and she was 50.
 The relationship, which infuriated Fagone's parents, lasted until 1991.
 Later that year, Andress briefly dated martial arts expert Jeff Speakman, but has not been publicly linked with anyone since.

 In 2017, Andress sold her home in Beverly Hills at a considerable profit.
 She also has resided in Florida, Virginia, and Spain.
-As of 2022, Andress splits her time between an apartment in Rome and a house in Gstaad, near her siblings.
+As of 2022, Andress splits her time between a home outside Rome and a house in Gstaad, near her siblings.
 Her preferred language is Italian.

+Andress's business manager, Eric Freymond, committed suicide in July 2025, after which it was discovered he had embezzled $23 million from the actress.
+In 2026, she successfully sued Freymond's estate to recover her stolen fortune.